 Living on a farm sounds nicer than it probably really is.
-There are so many things that could go wrong - you get up in the morning ready for a day of fresh air, daisies and baby animals, and find yourself slipping in cow poo before it's even nine a.m and breaking your back trying to lift hay bales in the barn.
+There are so many things that could go wrong-you get up in the morning ready for a day of fresh air, daisies, and baby animals, and find yourself slipping in cow poo before it's even nine a.m and breaking your back trying to lift hay bales in the barn.
 I've seen farms on TV and I'm pretty sure that kind of thing happens.
-Let's cut to the chase: I'm a career girl who works in an office nine to five, has a mild (read: severe) social media addiction and suffers from a slight case of chronic malaise.
-Every day is a cycle of Twitter notifications, new Tumblr followers and agonising over which Instagram filter complements the olive undertones in my skin.
-Videogames are just as maddening: full of guns, guilt and self-loathing.
+Let's cut to the chase: I'm a career girl who works in an office nine to five, has a mild (read: severe) social media addiction, and suffers from a slight case of chronic malaise.
+Every day is a cycle of Twitter notifications, new Tumblr followers, and agonizing over which Instagram filter complements the olive undertones in my skin.
 This is why I was so attracted to Stardew Valley.
-Despite my knack for doom and despair, whimsy tickles me, and the game looks like a reprieve from everyday worries.
+Despite my knack for doom and despair, whimsy tickles me, and the game looks like a reprieve from my array of everyday worries.
 Just looking at its pixel art and listening to the sweet music makes me feel breezy.
-And putting aside my doubts over its idealised slice of rural living, I'm confident that growing parsnips will be a piece of risotto compared to mag deadlines.
-The debut game from Things don't start one-man developer Eric well.
-When creating Barone where you inherit my character, I spend and cultivaté a farm.
-It's old-fashioned, at least 45 minutes soothing and always delightful to play. wondering which jumper best represents me as an individual and going back and forth between two shades of dark brown hair.
+And putting aside my doubts over its idealized slice of rural living, I'm confident that growing parsnips will be a piece of risotto compared to mag deadlines.
+Things don't start well.
+When creating WHAT IS IT? my character, I spend at least 45 The debut game from one-man developer Eric minutes wondering Barone where you inherit which sweater best and cultivate a farm. represents me as an It's old-fashioned, individual and going soothing, and always delightful to play. back and forth between two shades of dark brown hair.
 When that's done, I decide to call my farm 'Cherry Blossom Farm' except I miss out the M and accidentally call it Cherry Blosso Farm.
 I don't know how to change it and now everyone who meets me is going to think I'm a moron.
 Frustration sets in.
-I also feel a little bad taking all of this land from my grandfather at the beginning of the game.
-Like, did we have any kind of relationship?
-Did
+I also feel a little bad taking all of this land from my grandfather at the